 The village of Braco has an active community.
 The community run Braco Hall which host a number of groups for locals.
 The village has a trust fund that administers grants from windfarm money.

-Muthill (675 pop) lies 3 miles away from Crieff, the community are currently building a cycle/walking path to Crieff so people have an alternative way to get into the town for school and accessing services.
+Muthill (675 pop) the community are currently building a cycle/walking path to Crieff so people have an alternative way to get into the town for school and accessing services.

-There are many other small villages throughout the locality which are remote and people need to travel long distances to access key services.
+There are many other small villages throughout the locality.